-Photography, the most pervasive of methods mediating our experience of the world, requires careful interrogation, demands the most challenging and dynamic of stories.
-The class will focus on visual literacy through an understanding of the syntax of the medium.
+Photography, the most pervasive of methods mediating our experience of the world, demands the most challenging and dynamic of stories.
 This class will propose a history for photography through transformation and cultural dissemination, rather than a history of autonomous static photographic relics.